Public Service Announcement

 Applying these standards to the record before us we conclude that the offering of data processing services is essentially competitive and that, except to the limited extent hereinafter set forth, there is no public interest requirement for regulation by government of such activities.
 Thus, there is ample evidence that data processing services of all kinds are becoming available in larger volume and that there are no natural or economic barriers to free entry into the market for these services.
 The number of data processing bureaus, time sharing systems, and specialized information services is steadily increasing and there are no indications that any of these markets are threatened with monopolization.

-[CI Tentative ¶ 20] See also [CII Final, ¶ 127 (reviewing Computer I history)] [CII Tentative ¶¶ 16-17 (reviewing Computer I history)] The FCC became quite apologetic as Computer I went on clarifying that it never had any intention whatsoever at any time of regulating data processing:
+[CI Tentative ¶ 20] See also [CII Final, ¶ 127 (reviewing Computer I history)] [CII Tentative ¶¶ 16-17 (reviewing Computer I history)] [Strassburg 15 ("Pelkey: IBM did not want to be a regulated business.
+Strassburg: That's right.")]
+The FCC became quite apologetic as Computer I went on clarifying that it never had any intention whatsoever at any time of regulating data processing:

 It should be made clear that we are not seeking to regulate data processing as such, nor are we attempting to regulate the substance of any carrier's offerings of data processing.
 Rather, we are limiting regulation to requirements respecting the framework in which a carrier may publicly offer particular non-regulated services, the nature and characteristics of which require separation before predictable abuses are given opportunity to arise.